Breword/tmux/Getting Started.md

 #### Attaching and detaching

-Detaching from tmux means that the client exits and detaches from the outside terminal, returning to the shell.
+Detaching from tmux means that the client exits and detaches from the outside terminal, returning to the shell and leaving the tmux session and any programs inside it running in the background.
 To detach tmux, use the `C-b d` key binding.

 The `attach-session` command attaches to an existing session.
 Without arguments, it will attach to the most recently used session that is not already